ashbake/specsim/README.md

 First import some key packages from specsim
 ```
-> import sys

-> sys.path.append('/Users/ashbake/Documents/Research/ToolBox/specsim/utils/')
-> from objects import load_object
-> from load_inputs import fill_data
+> from specsim import objects, load_inputs
-> import plot_tools,obs_tools
 ```

-Key parameters are stored in the configuration file "hispec.cfg".
-The function "load_object" loads the contents of this configuration file into a storage object "so'.
+Key parameters are stored in a configuration file e.g. "modhis_snr.cfg'.
+The function "load_object' loads the contents of this configuration file into a storage object "so'.
 The objects.py function is a useful reference for seeing what is contained in so, but it has class attributes like 'stel' for stellar properties and 'track' for tracking camera properties.
-For example, the stellar temperature defined in the config file will be loaded and stored in "so.stel.teff".
+For example, the stellar temperature defined in the config file will be loaded and stored in "so.stel.teff'.

 The "fill_data" class takes the storage object and upon initiation, it fills the so object by running a bunch of things.
 As such, this process takes a little while - first it defines the wavelength grid (x) and yJHK filter bounds, then does the dirty work of loading, reinterpolating files, and calculating things in the correct order.

 ```
-> configfile = './configs/modhis.cfg' # define our config file name and path
+> configfile = './configs/modhis_snr.cfg' # define our config file name and path
-> so    = load_object(configfile)     # Load the contents of the config file into the so "storage object"
+> so    = objects.load_object(configfile)     # Load the contents of the config file into the so "storage object"
-> cload = fill_data(so)               # Initiate the fill_data class which runs an observation and stores the results in so
+> cload = load_inputs.fill_data(so)               # Initiate the fill_data class which runs an observation and stores the results in so
 ```

 We can then use some plotting tools to plot the snr
 ```